Beef noodle soup: Taiwanese beef noodle soup

 Taiwanese beef noodle soup is a noodle soup dish originating from Taiwan.
-It is sometimes referred to as "Sichuan Beef Noodle Soup" (四川牛肉麵), especially in Taiwan.
-Although this usage can create confusion as Sichuan has its own versions of beef noodle soups which may be sold at Sichuanese restaurants under the same name.
-The beef is often stewed with the broth and simmered, sometimes for hours.
+It is sometimes referred to as "Sichuan beef noodle soup" (四川牛肉麵), especially in Taiwan.
+This usage can create confusion, as Sichuan has its own versions of beef noodle soups which may be sold at Sichuanese restaurants under the same name.
+The beef is often stewed with the broth and simmered, sometimes for days.
 Chefs also let the stock simmer for long periods with bone marrow; some vendors can cook the beef stock for over 24 hours.
 In Taiwan, beef noodle vendors may also have optional, often cold side dishes, such as braised dried tofu, seaweed or pork intestine.
 Beef noodles are often served with suan cai (Chinese sauerkraut) on top, green onion and sometimes other vegetables in the soup as well.

 Southeast Asian varieties

 In Thailand, kuaitiao nuea pueay is a similar dish of braised beef served with rice noodles.

-In Vietnam, Bò Kho is a beef stew sometimes served with noodles (or bread as an alternative).
-Pho is also a Vietnamese noodle soup that contains broth, rice noodles called bánh phở, herbs and meat, primarily made with either beef (phở bò) or chicken (phở gà).
-In Philippines, Beef Mami is very popular and can also be combined with Pares.
+In Vietnam, pho is a Vietnamese noodle soup that contains broth, rice noodles called bánh phở, herbs and meat, primarily made with either beef (phở bò) or chicken (phở gà).
+Bò kho is a beef stew sometimes served with noodles (or bread as an alternative).
+In the Philippines, beef mami is very popular and can also be combined with pares.

 Yaka mein is a type of beef noodle soup commonly found in Chinese restaurants in New Orleans.
 It consists of stewed beef, spaghetti noodles, hard-boiled egg and chopped green onions, with Cajun seasoning, chili powder or Old Bay-brand seasoning.